1948 Nickel Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 The Easy Way to Know Your 1948 Nickel Value

-To determine your 1948 nickel’s value, examine three key factors.
-First, locate the mint mark on the reverse to the right of Monticello: no mark indicates Philadelphia, “D” means Denver, and “S” represents San Francisco.
+Figuring out what your coin is worth comes down to three things.
+First, identify the mint mark on the reverse to the right of Monticello: no mark means Philadelphia, “D” means Denver, and “S” means San Francisco.

 CoinValueChecker APP Screenshot